FearDread/gfolio/content/about.md

 ---
 layout: About
 seo:
-  title: About Me
+  title: Who I am
-  description: Looking for a challanging position with oportunity for growth.
+  description: You will see why I am the best choice for YOU!
 ---